 - Consider requesting a cabin on a lower deck, as the closer your cabin is to the water the less it will move.

 - Many people wear wristbands and take tablets to combat seasickness.
 There are also herbal remedies such as ginger and peppermint which may help.
 Consider consulting a doctor before your trip.

 A Galapagos visit truly is the trip of a lifetime, and it would be a huge shame to not experience the phenomenal wildlife due to the fear of seasickness.
 So rather than letting this prevent you from taking a Galapagos holiday, perhaps consider these points before booking your next trip.
 If you are still not convinced by a cruise, a land-based Galapagos holiday allows you to experience abundant wildlife as well as activities such as snorkelling, kayaking and hiking.

-You can view all our Galapagos Holidays here, or call us on 020 7263 3000 to discuss it with someone who’s been there.
+You can browse all our Galapagos Holidays here, or call us on 020 7263 3000 to discuss it with someone who’s been to the Galapagos & Ecuador.